scrapfly/fingerprint-generator/README.md

 })
 ```

-Multiple possible values can be passed for a constraint using a set or tuple.
-Keys & values are case-insensitive.
+Constraint keys & values are case-insensitive.

+> [!NOTE]
+> If you are passing many nested constraints, you may want to run `fpgen decompress` to improve model performance.

 <hr width=50>